·

 Um, Craig Bellamy does a lot of good work for charity?

 Malinga’s first delivery is tucked off his pads by Guptill for a couple, and the same batsman works the fourth ball along the floor through midwicket, though its progress is blocked a yard or two before the rope.
 That brings McCullum back on strike and his second delivery, like his first, is sent through the covers for four.
-Malinga ends his over with a slower delivery that foxes McCullum and ends the New Zealand captain’s 100% balls-to-boundaries conversion rate.
+Malinga ends his over with a slower delivery that foxes McCullum and ends the

 The World Cup has begun!
 Kulasekara takes the ball.
 And Guptill, playing his 100th ODI, watches the first couple of deliveries before the first score comes from the third – a wide.
 A leg bye later, McCullum faces his first delivery and slams it through the covers for four.